-Serum assays for Chlamydophila pneumoniae and Quantiferon Mycoplasma pneumoniae, Mycobacterium tuberculosis (MTB), Legionella pneumophila and Streptococcus pneumoniae urinary antigens and RT-PCR for MTB and other respiratory viruses (e.g. influenza virus) by nasal swabs were also performed according to the previously described indications.
+Serum assays for Chlamydophila pneumoniae and Mycoplasma pneumoniae, Quantiferon for Mycobacterium tuberculosis (MTB), Legionella pneumophila and Streptococcus pneumoniae urinary antigens and RT-PCR for MTB and other respiratory viruses (e.g. influenza virus) by nasal swabs were also performed according to the previously described indications.